lanl/dsi/docs/plugins.rst

 ------------

 Note for users:
-   - If runTable flag is True in Terminal instantiaton, the run table is only included in ER Diagram writer if data is processed from a backend.
+   - If runTable flag is True in Terminal instantiation, the run table is only included in ER Diagram writer if data is processed from a backend.
 View Example 4 in Core Examples
 .. automodule:: dsi.plugins.file_writer
    :members: